 Eventually, after a move to the Max Planck Institut für Geschichte in Göttingen, I ended up studying the development of Cameralism in eighteenth-century German universities, parallel to which I collaborated with Istvan Hont at the King’s College Research Centre in the organisation of an international research project on the institutionalisation of economics.
 Common to both projects was a conviction that, if we wished to nail down the economic presuppositions and blind spots of any era, then the place to start was the way in which individuals had first encountered economic argument, and the kind of economic thinking inculcated in them.

 This idea was pursued from the later 1980s by studying the development of the discipline of economics between the mid-nineteenth and the mid-twentieth centuries.
 Also called for here was a reconstruction of the history of the modern research university and the path it had taken in Britain, usable and reliable modern studies of the evolution of the British education system, whether primary, secondary or tertiary, being virtually non-existent.
 I gained a clear insight into the various misconceptions about education, learning and employment that directed the reorganisation of higher education during the 1990s, and the unthinking damage wrought by reformers lacking adequate knowledge of the object of their reforms.
-Some of the research done during the 1990s was written up and published, but the intention to pull this together as a book was shelved, more or less in despair.
+Some of the research done during the 1990s was written up and published, but the intention to pull this together as a book was then shelved, more or less in despair.
 Instead, I turned to developing my interest in the work of Max Weber – who did, after all, have something useful to say about the relationship between modernity and bureaucratisation.